Goodness-of-fit testing of the distribution of posterior classification probabilities for validating model-based clustering: Test statistics obtained from the empirical likelihood ratio tests

 where $Y_{\est}$ is defined in \eqref{Sec2: Yany} and $W_{\true}$ given by

-where $\bZany =n_b^{-1/2} \sum_{i=1}^{n_b} \Psi_{\model,p}(\bX_i^{(b)};\btheta )$.
-A convergence in distribution of $(2p)^{-1/2} (W_{\true} -p)$ towards the standard gaussian distribution is already established in \cite{Peng}.
-However, this convergence is not easily manageable, as we have to deal with the maximum over $B_n$ statistics to circumvent the issue arising from the use of an estimator of the model parameters.
+where A convergence in distribution of $(2p)^{-1/2} (W_{\true} -p)$ towards the standard gaussian distribution is already established in \cite{Peng}.
+However, this convergence is not easily manageable, as we have to deal with the maximum over $B$ statistics to circumvent the issue arising from the use of an estimator of the model parameters.
 Under Assumptions~\ref{ass:main} and technical lemmas proved in Section \ref{B.2}, \eqref{Sec3:eq1} is established.
-The second part of the proof consists in showing that the cumulative distribution of $\max_{1\leq b \ B_n}W_{\true}$ converges uniformly to the cumulative distribution function of the maximum of $B_n$ independent chi-square random variables with $p$ degree of freedom.
-This last point is proved under a Berry-Esseen bound \citep{bentkus2003dependence}. \end{proof}